 Stem cells are the body’s raw materials — the building blocks of cells from which all other cells with specialized functions are generated.
 They essentially provide the blueprints of healing.
 Under the proper conditions in a laboratory, stem cells divide to form additional cells known as daughter cells.
-These daughter cells either become new stem cells in a process of self renewal or become specialized cells with a more specific function in a process of differentiation.
+These offspring of stem cells either become new stem cells in a process of self renewal or can become specialized cells with a more specific function in a process of differentiation.
 Stem cells are the only cells in the body that have the natural ability to generate new types of cells.
 In regenerative medicine, Dr Blatman harvests these stem cells from your own tissue, or uses placenta or umbilical cord products of healthy live birth infants whose mothers have donated them.

 How Long is the Stem Cell Treatment Recovery Process?

 The length of the recovery period this type of regenerative medicine depends on the type of injury being treated.
 In general, expect 1 to 2 weeks for the discomfort to be mostly gone.
 Injections are a same-day procedure that can take as little as 1-2 hours to complete.
 In some cases, patients can return to work as early as the next day or the next week.

 Does It Hurt?

 Patients may experience discomfort during the procedure as well as aching for a few days following an injection of regenerative medicine.
 Pain medication or a topical numbing agent may be used.
 You will use moist heat and more to increase your body’s ability to heal.